Manny500/Sample-Code/README.md

 # School-Code
-Work done in school.
-Homework, Labs, Projects
+Work done in College.
+Homework, Labs, Projects, ect.
+A glipse of my skills.